Neuro-Logical/speech/Multilingual_evaluation_interpretable_biomarkers/README.md

   ```
      feature_extraction/extract_ling_cog_features.ipynb
   ```
-   - To extract the ***prosodic*** features from speech transcripts, change the input path (recording folder) and the output path (path to csv file containing the features) and run the script
+   - To extract the ***prosodic*** features from speech transcripts, change the input path (recording folder) and the output path (path to csv file containing the extracted features) and run the script

   ```
     $ bash feature_extraction/extract_prosodic_features.sh